-Montenegro's economy, after a strong activity in 2017, continues its high growth trend in 2018, boosted by the implementation of large investment projects, including the construction of the Bar-Boljare highway, and tourism.
+Montenegro's economy, after a strong activity in 2018. continues its high growth trend in 2019. boosted by the implementation of large investment projects, including the construction of the Bar-Boljare highway, and tourism.
 Growth should continue over the medium term, although at a more moderate pace as highway construction ends.
-IMF in World economic outlook report from october 2018 projects the economy to expand by 3,7% in 2018 and 2,5% in 2019, which is higher compared to IMF Country report from May 2018, with fiscal consolidation also acting as a moderate drag on growth.
+IMF in World economic outlook report from september 2019. projects the economy to expand by 3% in 2019. and 2,5% in 2020. with fiscal consolidation also acting as a moderate drag on growth.

-While the implementation of large publicly financed infrastructure projects has added to economic growth, the accompanying use of fiscal resources has contributed to a large increase in government debt, which decreased to 75% of GDP in 2017.
+While the implementation of large publicly financed infrastructure projects has added to economic growth, the accompanying use of fiscal resources has contributed to a large increase in government debt, which decreased to 79% of GDP in 2018.
 Large refinancing needs in coming years have also been a source of fiscal vulnerability.

 Recognizing the need to reduce public debt, the government is continuing the implementation of its medium-term fiscal consolidation strategy, announced in 2017.
 Most of the fiscal measures have already been implemented and yielded positive effects.
-Fiscal consolidation measures resulted in an increase in public revenues, which, along with the rationalization of public spending, enabled the reduction of the public finance deficit in the period January-September 2018 compared to the same period of the previous year.
-If carried out in full, the strategy will considerably strengthen the fiscal position, generating a primary fiscal surplus of 4,5% of GDP by 2020, allowing government debt to fall to 53% of GDP by 2020.
+Fiscal consolidation measures resulted in an increase in public revenues, which, along with the rationalization of public spending, enabled the reduction of the public finance deficit.
+If carried out in full, the strategy will considerably strengthen the fiscal position, generating a primary fiscal surplus of 2% of GDP by 2021. allowing government debt to fall to 61% of GDP by 2024.